connectwd/Digital-CV/README.md

 ## 📌 Personal Projects

-**Gainz Club NFT** | [Repo](https://github.com/connectwd/GainzClub.github.io) - NFT project to promote personal fitness and mens mental health <br>
+**Gainz Club NFT** | [Repo](https://github.com/connectwd/GainzClub.github.io) - NFT project to promote personal fitness and men's mental health <br>
-[GainzClub](https://gainzclub.xyz/) aimed to bring the fitness industry into the new digital age while also donnating a portion of profits to mens mental health charities.
+[GainzClub](https://gainzclub.xyz/) aimed to bring the fitness industry into the new digital age while also donating a portion of profits to men's mental health charities.

 ## 🏆 Certifications